apache/mesos/docs/documentation-guide.md

   enhanced by source code comments as appropriate, but these comments should not follow the doxygen style.

-  Substantial libraries, components, and subcomponents of the Mesos system such as stout, libprocess, master, slave, containerizer, allocator, and others should have an overview page in markdown format that explains their purpose, overall structure, and general use.
+  Substantial libraries, components, and subcomponents of the Mesos system such as stout, libprocess, master, agent, containerizer, allocator, and others should have an overview page in markdown format that explains their purpose, overall structure, and general use.
 This can even be a complete developer guide.